Wheatus (album)

-Wheatus is the debut studio album by the American rock band of the same name, released by Columbia Records on August 15, 2000.
+Wheatus is the debut studio album by the American rock band Wheatus, released by Columbia Records on August 15, 2000.
 Written mostly by guitarist and vocalist Brendan B. Brown, it was recorded in the basement of Brown's mother's house, and self-produced by the band with the help of multiple mixing engineers and George Marino as mastering engineer.

 In June 2000, "Teenage Dirtbag" was released as the album's first single, and peaked at number 7 on the Billboard Alternative Airplay Chart and number 2 on the UK Singles Chart.
 "A Little Respect", an Erasure cover, was released as the second single in July 2001.
 "Wannabe Gangstar"/"Leroy", a double A-side single, was released in January 2002 as the final single.

 Background

 Wheatus formed in 1995 after guitarist and vocalist Brendan B. Brown left the skate-pop band Mr. Jones to write his own material.
 Brown brought in his younger brother, Peter, to play drums and Rich Liegey to play bass.
 Peter enjoyed the songs Brendan had written.
-Multi-instrumentalist and engineer Phil A. Jimenez wanted to work with Brown after hearing "Teenage Dirtbag".
-The following week, Jimenez was at band rehearsal, appreciating every song.
-The energy "of the pop elements" in addition to "the story-telling and the social commentary" made Jimenez feel like he "really wanted to be a part of [the band]."
+Multi-instrumentalist and engineer Phil A. Jimenez wanted to work with Brown after hearing "Teenage Dirtbag", The energy "of the pop elements" in addition to "the story-telling and the social commentary" made Jimenez feel like he "really wanted to be a part of [the band]."